kleiven/laravel-ui/README.md

 This package declares preset macros using Laravel's `UiCommand`.
 Therefore all front end scaffolding may be installed using the `Ui` Artisan command.

-Since March 2020 there has been a new kid in town and for now there is only made 1 preset.
+Since March 2020 there is a new kid in town and for now there has only been time to make 1 preset, but more will follow.
+The following table lists all presets available for the current package version.

 <table>
 <thead>